 How many World Heritage Sites are in Nepal?

 UNESCO has listed four World Heritage Sites in Nepal.
-The seven groups of monuments and buildings in Kathmandu Valley are counted as one, and Lumbini is listed as Cultural World Heritage Site.
+The seven groups of monuments and buildings in Kathmandu Valley are counted as one, and Lumbini is listed as a Cultural World Heritage Site.
 In contrast, the Chitwan National Park and Sagarmatha National Park are listed as National World Heritage Sites.
 Kathmandu Valley's seven sites include the Durbar Square of Kathmandu, Bhaktapur and Patan, Swayambhunath and Boudhanath Buddhist stupas, and the Hindu temples Pashupatinath and Changu Narayan.

 Everest Base Camp Trek is perhaps the most popular and iconic trekking destination in Sagarmatha National Park.
 If a more challenging experience in trekking is required, the Three Passes Trek is the ultimate experience one needs.
 What's more, a detour of Everest Base Camp can also be added with the Three Passes Trek.